Written by Sonal Jaiswal | Evangelist, Customer Guru

 As on January 2016, it had 990 million active users!
 WhatsApp came, it saw and it conquered.
 And how!?
 Ever wondered what caused the meteoric rise of this app?
-Customer centricity, ofcourse!
+Customer centricity, of course!

-The founders of WhatsApp, Jan Koum and Brian Acton are both known to understand that the customer is the king!
+The founders of WhatsApp, Jan Koum, and Brian Acton are both known to understand that the customer is the king!
 They went ahead and built a product that suited the customers’ needs to the T. A simple, fast, no-frills-attached product that revolutionised mobile messaging.
 Their intense focus on wowing the customer prompted them to build a product without any ads.
 Their mantra: “No Ads!
 No Games!
 No Gimmicks!”, is now one of the most famous slogans in the app-developer community.
 And look at the way it paid off!
 WhatsApp is one of those rare products that did not need any marketing – its customers were its walking advertisements.
 This is exactly what happens when you build a product that delights a customer; your customers become your brand evangelists.

-While users still use the term ‘google it’ for searching information on internet, ‘quora it’ is becoming more prevalent amongst those who need a specific answer to a specific question.
-Adam D’Angelo quit his post as Chief Technology Officer at Facebook in 2008 and started Quora in 2009, when he was 23.
-By providing only high quality content and mapping the contributors under various disciplines, Quora got ahead of its competitors such as Yahoo Answers and Ask.com, owing to its seamless customer experience.
+While users still use the term ‘google it’ for searching information on the internet, ‘quora it’ is becoming more prevalent amongst those who need a specific answer to a specific question.
+Adam D’Angelo quit his post as Chief Technology Officer at Facebook in 2008 and started Quora in 2009 when he was 23.
+By providing only high-quality content and mapping the contributors under various disciplines, Quora got ahead of its competitors such as Yahoo Answers and Ask.com, owing to its seamless customer experience.
 It brought people across the globe together, letting them help each other in a beautifully informal way.
 The voting system for posted answers allowed more people to contribute in terms of support as well as validate each other’s posts.

 Quora has gained a loyal customer base by providing a great customer experience to its users.
 Firstly, it has an amazing customer engagement technique in showing related search results.
 Secondly, it makes the on-boarding process super easy by helping new users find who and what to follow.
-Thirdly, it always keep users hooked by sending periodic emails based on the their interests.
+Thirdly, it always keeps users hooked by sending periodic emails based on their interests.

 Adam understood and absorbed the basic premise that people need simple and trustworthy answers to their questions.
 Because of its laser-sharp focus on keeping its users happy, the Quora community has some very famous people on board: Barack Obama, Hillary Clinton, Ashton Kutcher and Dustin Moskovitz to name a few.

 When he was 22, Drew Houston chanced upon the idea of Dropbox after repeatedly forgetting his USB drive during his college days.
 He soon realised that he was not the only victim of forgetfulness.
 Hence, he came up with this unique idea where users could create folders on their desktops that Dropbox synchronised with cloud-storage in the background.
-Dropbox solves some very basic problems: it enables you to get to all your files from anywhere, on any device, and share them with anyone; it can sends extremely large files to anyone easily; it enables you to work on presentations and files simultaneously with others; and it helps you access the files from any device, from anywhere.
+Dropbox solves some very basic problems: it enables you to get to all your files from anywhere, on any device, and share them with anyone; it can send extremely large files to anyone easily; it enables you to work on presentations and files simultaneously with others; and it helps you access the files from any device, from anywhere.
 Perhaps the biggest reason for its massive popularity is that Dropbox solves a critical problem and does it with great customer experience.

 By using the freemium business model, Dropbox developed a huge customer base.
-The word of mouth approach worked fantastically well for its customers’ too, because each user gets additional storage space by recommending Dropbox to others.
+The word of mouth approach worked fantastically well for its customers’ too because each user gets additional storage space by recommending Dropbox to others.
 Houston continues to aim at building the world’s largest platform for collaboration.

 ‘Don’t just dream big, make the dream true!’ has become the motto of today’s generation.
-Each of these young entrepreneurs have exemplified how using technology to the fullest, driving innovation and putting oneself in the customer’s shoes can make a big difference to the world.
+Each of these young entrepreneurs has exemplified how using technology to the fullest, driving innovation and putting oneself in the customer’s shoes can make a big difference to the world.
 Are there any other entrepreneurs under 40 that have shown that customer centricity can greatly change an organization’s path to success?
 Do let us know your thoughts and views on this bit!